Assessed Value Vs. Appraised Value: A Beginner’s Guide

 Appraisal

-On the one hand, you might go back to your appraiser armed with additional information and comps and seek to plead your case.
+If you don’t agree with the results of your first appraisal, you can try to appeal the decision.
+You might go back to your appraiser armed with additional information and comps to plead your case.
 They may listen or they may not.
-On the other, you might elect to pay a second or even third appraiser to offer another opinion.
+Another option is to pay for a second or even third appraiser to offer another opinion.

 Be aware that your mortgage lender needs to be involved.
 They may decide to go with the first appraisal if it’s not drastically off.
-Additional appraisals also require more time, which you may not have if you have a specific closing date to meet.
-Either way, working with an experienced real estate agent will help you through the process.
+Additional appraisals also require more time, which you may not have if you have a specific closing date.
+Either way, an experienced real estate agent can advise you if you run into complications with your appraisal.

 Why Home Value Is Important

 Your home’s value is critical for several reasons.
-It provides a sense of how much that you could make from the sale of your property.
-It also gives a better sense of how much home you might could afford when housing hunting.
+It provides a sense of how much you could make from the sale of your property.
+It also gives a better sense of how much house you can afford when housing hunting.

-Home valuations could hint at how much you can anticipate paying in property taxes each year.
+Home valuations can help you make an educated guess about the amount of property taxes you’ll pay each year.
 And they can affect whether you’ll be able to get a mortgage on a home you’ve bid on.

 Additional Ways To Determine Your Home’s Value

 Your home’s tax-assessed value gives a sense of what your annual property tax payments might look like.
 On the flip side, an appraisal assigns a value to a home used by buyers, sellers and mortgage lenders.
 These valuations can fluctuate.
-It’s important to research a home’s value before selling or buying a property.
+This means it’s important to have a current estimate of a home’s value before selling or buying a property.